Former US President Donald Trump was keen on returning to the gold standard, but could the US really bring it back? We look at whether it’s possible.

 With Trump now out of office, is the US likely to return to the gold standard?
 And what would it mean if that happened?
 Read on to learn what the gold standard is, why it ended, what Trump said about bringing it back — and of course what could happen if it ever came into play again.

 What is the gold standard?

-The system remained popular for decades, with governments worldwide working together to make it successful; but when World War I broke out the system became difficult to maintain.
+The system remained popular for decades, with governments worldwide working together to make it successful, but when World War I broke out it became difficult to maintain.
 Changing political alliances, higher debt and other factors led to a widespread lack of confidence in the gold standard.

 What has Trump said about the gold standard?

 Since then, Trump has specifically praised the gold standard.
-In an oft-quoted 2015 GQ interview that ranges from marijuana to “man buns,” Trump says about the system: “[b]ringing back the gold standard would be very hard to do, but boy, would it be wonderful.
+In an oft-quoted 2015 GQ interview that covered topics from marijuana to man buns, Trump said, “Bringing back the gold standard would be very hard to do, but boy, would it be wonderful.
 We’d have a standard on which to base our money.”

 What would it take to return to the gold standard?

-But if Trump did decide to go through with it, what would it take?
-According to Kimberly Amadeo at TheBalance, due to trade, money supply and the global economy, the rest of the world would need to go back to the gold standard as well.
+But if a future president did decide to go through with it, what would it take?
+According to Kimberly Amadeo at the Balance, due to trade, money supply and the global economy, the rest of the world would need to go back to the gold standard as well.
 Why?
-Because otherwise the countries that use the US dollar could stand with their hands out asking for their dollars to be exchanged for gold — including debtors like China and Japan, to which the US owes a large chunk of its US$21.6-trillion national debt.
+Because otherwise the countries that use the US dollar could stand with their hands out asking for their dollars to be exchanged for gold — including debtors like China and Japan, to which the US owes a large chunk of its multitrillion-dollar national debt.